nix-community/infra/docs/continuous-integration.md

 - `x86_64-darwin`
 - `x86_64-linux`

-We only have limited build capacity for `*-darwin` and `aarch64-linux` so please don't use it excessively.
+We only have limited build capacity for `*-darwin` so please don't use it excessively.

 #### Buildbot